ChrisFelt/CS361_Software_Engineering_I_Portfolio_Project/RGBRandomizer Microservice/README.md

 	]
 }
 ```
 Where the "status":"done" line tells the client that the "data" section has been successfully randomized.

+Note: The response message will ONLY take this format.
+The microservice will not send any other messages to the client.

 -----------------------------------------------------